Warhammer Fantasy (setting): Lustria

 Lustria is a tropical southern continent equivalent to South America.
 Most of the continent is covered in extremely dangerous tropical rainforest full of poisonous and venomous creatures.
-The Lizardmen are the dominant power on the continent, and their ancient Temple-Cities (the greatest of which are Itza and Hexoatl) can be seen deep in the Jungle.
+The Lizardmen (the oldest race) are the dominant power on the continent, and their ancient Temple-Cities (the greatest of which are Itza and Hexoatl) can be seen deep in the Jungle.
 Despite their bestial appearance, the Lizardmen are actually staunch opponents of Chaos and protectors of Order, although they are often apathetic towards the other races and hostile to those who trespass on Lustria.
 The wildlife of Lustria is dominated by large reptiles resembling dinosaurs and pterosaurs, and large insects which form the main food source of the Lizardmen.
 There is also various human, elven colonies along the coast, and undead (resulting from shipwrecked vampires) dominate The Vampire Coast in the east.
 In Lustria's west there is the volcanic Spine of Sotek mountains, and to the west of that is the more arid west coast.
 To the east of Lustria, across the Great Ocean, lies the Southlands.
 To the north, across an isthmus, lies Naggaroth.